flunge/flunge.github.io/_posts/Technical/2016-08-15-Caffe-installation-and-practice-on-Jetson-TK1.markdown

 ### Summary

-Jetson Tegra-K1(TK1) is an embedded system provided by NVIDIA.
+Jetson Tegra-K1([TK1]) is an embedded system provided by NVIDIA.
 It is designed for applications involving GPU computing, such as deep learning.
 This article records the procedures for installation of Caffe on TK1 and a simple implementation example, a real-time handwritten digit recognition system ([LeNet]).
+All the procedures are based on Ubuntu 14.04.

 <center>![TK1.png]({{site.url}}/public/post_resource/Technical/Caffe_installation_and_practice_on_Jetson_TK1/TK1.png)</center>
 <center><u>Jetson TK1</u></center>